Inexact Moreau Envelope Lagrangian Method for Non-Convex Constrained Optimization under Local Error Bound Conditions on Constraint Functions: Related Works

 \textbf{Methods for nonconvex constraints.} Suppose $g_i$'s are non-convex or $h_j$'s are nonlinear in \eqref{eq:gco_general_new}.
 In this case, even finding a feasible solution for \eqref{eq:gco_general_new} is generally intractable.
-When $r$ is the characteristic function of a box and $\bg\equiv\bzero$,~\cite{curtis2015adaptive,curtis2016adaptive} proposed an augmented Lagrangian trust-region method with the global asymptotic convergence guarantee.
+When $r$ is the characteristic function of a box and $\bg\equiv\bzero$,~\citet{curtis2015adaptive,curtis2016adaptive} proposed an augmented Lagrangian trust-region method with the global asymptotic convergence guarantee.
 Their methods may produce an infeasible stationary point due to the non-convex constraints.
 In general, additional assumptions are needed to obtain a feasible stationary point.
-For example, assuming a (nearly) feasible solution can be easily obtained, the iPPP method~\cite{lin2022complexity} and a scaled dual descent alternating direction method of multipliers (SDD-ADMM) proposed by Sun and Sun~\cite{sun2024dual} can find an $\epsilon$-KKT point with an oracle complexity of $O(\epsilon^{-4})$.
+For example, assuming a (nearly) feasible solution can be easily obtained, the iPPP method~\cite{lin2022complexity} and a scaled dual descent alternating direction method of multipliers (SDD-ADMM) proposed by \citet{sun2024dual} can find an $\epsilon$-KKT point with an oracle complexity of $O(\epsilon^{-4})$.
 Another common assumption made in literature is the regularity condition, which assumes that there exists $\zeta>0$ such that

 for any $\bx\in\text{dom}(r)$.
-When \eqref{eq:PLconstraint} holds and $g_i$'s are not present, Sahin et al. \cite{sahin2019inexact} showed that iALM can find an $\epsilon$-KKT point with a complexity of $\tilde O(\epsilon^{-4})$.
-This complexity is reduced to $\tilde O(\epsilon^{-3})$ by the iALM~\cite{li2021rate}\footnote{Although the problem considered in~\cite{li2021rate} involves only equality constraints, their results can be extended to the general problem \eqref{eq:gco_general_new}, as noted in~\cite[Remark 6]{li2021rate}.} and the iPPP method~\cite{lin2022complexity} with the inequality constraints, and to $O(\epsilon^{-3})$ by the SDD-ADMM method~\cite{sun2024dual} without the inequality constraints when there is only one block in $\bx$.
-Moreover, the SDD-ADMM method~\cite{sun2024dual} can achieve a complexity of $O(\epsilon^{-2})$ under stronger assumptions.
-Investigating whether an oracle complexity of $O(\epsilon^{-2})$ can be achieved by the iMELa method, SP-LM or SP-ALM under weaker assumptions than those in~\cite{li2021rate} is a topic for future study.
+When \eqref{eq:PLconstraint} holds on the constraints and $g_i$'s are not present, \citet{sahin2019inexact} showed that iALM can find an $\epsilon$-KKT point with a complexity of $\tilde O(\epsilon^{-4})$.
+This complexity is reduced to $\tilde O(\epsilon^{-3})$ by the iALM~\cite{li2021rate}\footnote{Although the problem considered in~\citet{li2021rate} involves only equality constraints, their results can be extended to the general problem \eqref{eq:gco_general_new}, as noted in~\citet[Remark 6]{li2021rate}.} and the iPPP method~\cite{lin2022complexity} with the inequality constraints, and to $O(\epsilon^{-3})$ by the SDD-ADMM method~\cite{sun2024dual} without the inequality constraints when there is only one block in $\bx$.
+Moreover, the SDD-ADMM method~\cite{sun2024dual} can achieve a complexity of $O(\epsilon^{-2})$ under addtional stronger assumptions.